 - Core stability

-But the results of this study are going to make me assess ankle dorsiflexion a little more closely.
+But the results of this study are going to make me assess ankle dorsiflexion a little more closely and be sure to include ankle mobility exercises to improve dorsiflexion.
 It makes sense that if ankle mobility is limited, the body would have to compensate to perform the task.
 In this example, to achieve greater depth of motion while stepping down, the hip strategy observed was potentially due to the lack of ankle dorsiflexion.